bennycheung/bennycheung.github.io/_posts/2024-11-10-seeing-logic-with-existential-graphs.md

 Peirce's emphasis on interconnectedness in his graphs suggests that propositions are inherently relational and form a network of meanings.
 This approach mirrors the structure of modern knowledge graphs, where meaning is derived from the web of relationships between entities.
 Knowledge graphs, such as those used in search engines or AI applications, represent information through nodes and edges, much like Peirce's existential graphs.

-For example, platforms like **Neo4j** utilize graph databases to store and query data in a way that reflects relationships between entities.
-These tools employ visual logic to model complex data structures, making abstract concepts more tangible and accessible.
-By representing data visually, users can better understand and navigate complex networks of information.

-Peirce's work has influenced fields like artificial intelligence and cognitive psychology, inspiring early semantic networks and researchers such as John F. Sowa.
-Sowa's conceptual graphs, a precursor to semantic networks, reflect Peirce's visual logic and have contributed to the development of knowledge representation in AI.
+His influence reaches into fields like AI and cognitive psychology, inspiring early semantic networks and researchers such as John F. Sowa.
+Sowa’s conceptual graphs, a precursor to semantic networks, reflect Peirce’s visual logic.
+These early networks paved the way for today’s knowledge graphs, illustrating how Peirce’s ideas have influenced modern knowledge representation.

-By extending from Alpha graphs to Beta graphs, Peirce demonstrated how visual logic could represent increasingly complex logical structures.
-Together, these systems illustrate the power of visual logic in making abstract concepts more accessible and intuitive, laying the groundwork for modern applications in knowledge representation and artificial intelligence.
+Moreover, Peirce designed existential graphs to support logical inference visually.
+This idea is echoed in the reasoning capabilities of modern knowledge graphs, which use computational mechanisms to facilitate inference and deduction, rooted in Peirce’s vision.
+Peirce’s work, merging philosophy, logic, and semiotics, anticipated the interdisciplinary nature of modern knowledge graphs, which draw from linguistics, data science, and computer science to represent knowledge across various fields.

 ## The Human Brain: Wired for Visual Understanding